Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 18.24.47 UTC
+- WIB: Minggu, 28 Desember 2025 19.57.29 UTC
-- WITA: Minggu, 28 Desember 2025 19.24.47 UTC
+- WITA: Minggu, 28 Desember 2025 20.57.29 UTC
-- WIT: Minggu, 28 Desember 2025 20.24.47 UTC
+- WIT: Minggu, 28 Desember 2025 21.57.29 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational